 - Apply ice regularly to the painful area for the first 48-72 hours to reduce swelling.

-Over time, most such treatments will provide some relief, but what if you had access to a quicker, more effective and long-lasting therapy?
+Over time, most such treatments will provide some relief.
+But what if you had access to a quicker, more effective and long-lasting therapy?
 Low-level laser therapy (LLLT) could be the answer.
-It’s a pain-free, non-invasive treatment that involves a low-power light beam being placed on the injured area.
-The light stimulates repair by cellular organelles (specialized structures within a cell that carry out a particular function) called Mitochondria, thereby reducing pain and promoting a speedier, safer recovery.
+It’s a pain-free, non-invasive treatment that involves placing a low-power light beam on the injured area.
+The light stimulates repair by cellular organelles (specialised structures within a cell that carry out a particular function) called Mitochondria, This reduces pain and promotes a speedier, safer recovery.

 Treatment times are relatively short and many patients report encouraging results within two or three sessions.

-LLLT is used widely by osteopaths in the United States and is gaining ground here in the UK, alongside general osteopathic techniques, as a successful treatment for sports injuries, Plantar Fasciitis, Achilles Tendonitis, back pain, various types of arthritis and many other conditions.
+LLLT is used widely by osteopaths in the United States.
+It is gaining ground here in the UK, alongside general osteopathic techniques, as a successful treatment for sports injuries.
+Also, Plantar Fasciitis, Achilles Tendonitis, back pain, various types of arthritis and other conditions including strains and sprains.

-At Robin Kiashek Clinics we’ve been using LLLT for over 10 years with patients reporting great improvements to their symptoms.
-If you’d like to find out more about it then there is some useful information on our website, including a video explaining how it works.So if pain has stopped play when it comes to your exercise regime then why not contact me to see if LLLT could get you back up and, quite literally, running?
+So, if pain has stopped play when it comes to your exercise regime then why not contact Robin to see if LLLT could get you back up and…well, running?